Passage BIO, Inc. Segments Disclosure

 The measure of segment assets is reported on the balance sheet as total assets.
 All assets are located within the United States.

-The CODM uses net loss as reported on the Company’s statement of operations to assess the Company’s performance.
-The CODM also uses cash forecasts in deciding where to invest or expand operations within the business.
-In these cash forecasts, research and development expenses and general and administrative expenses exclude certain non-cash items such as share-based compensation and depreciation and amortization expenses.
+The CODM uses net loss as reported on our statement of operations to assess the Company’s performance.
+Our CODM also uses cash forecast in deciding where to invest or expand operations within the business.
+In these cash forecasts, research and development expenses and general and administrative expenses exclude certain non-cash items such as share based compensation and depreciation and amortization expenses.

 The following table summarizes significant segment expenses: